-Known as "the last of the genrö" Saionji Kinmochi (1849-1940) was born in Kyoto, Yamashiro province (in presentday Kyoto City) as the second son of Tokudaiji Kin'ito, a member of the imperial court nobility.
-At the age of two, he was adopted into the household of a relative, Saionji Morosue, and eventually succeeded Morosue as the head of the Saionji household.
+Known as "the last of the genro" Saionji Kinmochi (1849-1940) was born in Kyoto, Yamashiro province (the presentday City of Kyoto) as the second son of Tokudaiji Kin'ito, a member of the imperial court nobility.
+At the age of two, he was adopted into the household of a relative of Tokudaiji, Saionji Morosue, and eventually succeeded Morosue as the head of the Saionji household.

 In September 1869, Saionji Kinmochi opened a private academy for the training of young leaders for Japan's new era.
 Located in the gardens of the Kyoto Imperial Palace, the academy was named "Ritsumeikan."
-The name was taken from the Jinxin chapter of the Discourses of Mencius, and means "a place to establish one's destiny by cultivating one's mind."
-A number of leading scholars of Chinese classics and artists taught at this academy, including Tomioka Tessai (1837-1924) and Ema Tenkō (1825-1901).
-Ritsumeikan appears to have been an educational institution that opened its doors to more than just members of the aristocracy.
+The name was taken from the Jinxin chapter of the Discourses of Mencius, and means a place to establish one's destiny by cultivating one's mind.
+A number of leading scholars of Chinese classics, artists, and other experts taught at this Ritsumeikan academy, including Tomioka Tessai (1837-1924) and Ema Tenkō (1825-1901).
+Ritsumeikan appears to have been an educational institution that opened its doors to more than just members of the noble classes.
 Just six months after opening, however, the government of Kyoto ordered the academy to close, interpreting the vigorous discussion among young pupils at the academy as a sign of potential political unrest.
-Saionii himself was unable to intervene, as he was far away in Nagasaki at the time, preparing to depart for studies in Europe.
+Saionji himself was unable to intervene, as he was far away in Nagasaki at the time, preparing to depart for studies in Europe.